Why Overdue Items Safety Chart Is Important

 - Negative feedback on aviation safety audits;

 - Negative impacts on aviation safety culture.

 Aviation safety managers need to be able to ensure that overdue safety items don’t fall too far behind.
-Overdue items should be first priority.
-In larger organizations managing this task can be difficult due to a high volume of required responsibilities.
+Overdue items should be the first priority.
+In larger organizations managing this task can be difficult due to the high volume of required responsibilities.